BehnazMerikhi/Automatic-Framework/README.md

 ## About
 This experiment shows the performance of the proposed framework on a small scale by using the BBA optimizer module with 100 agents and 200 iterations.

 Fig (3-b) shows the result of initial clustering, where an initial cluster number is assigned to each data point.
 Fig (3-c) and (3-d) show the result of clustering after two levels of re-clustering.
 Although the clusters are distinguishable in this stage, the smallest cluster and the largest cluster still have a considerable size difference.
 During Stages (e) to (h), the process of merging and modifying the small clusters is performed, and the result is evaluated according to output.
-As can be seen, the proposed framework provides a sufficient number of compact and well-separated clusters with relatively close values for maximum distortion
+As can be seen, the proposed framework provides a sufficient number of compact and well-separated clusters with relatively close values for maximum distortion.

 ![image](https://user-images.githubusercontent.com/12595842/112735401-12ae3980-8f22-11eb-8bcc-0c339b6c70fb.png)